Prime Splitting and Common $N$-Index Divisors in Radical Extensions: Part $p=2$: Non-Monogenic Fields with No Common Index Divisors

 Following Pleasants, call a number field $K$ \textit{exceptional}\footnote{Recent work of Alp\"oge, Bhargava, and Shnidman \cite{CubicNonMono} shows that these number fields might not be so rare.} if it has no common index divisors yet it is still non-monogenic.
-With this section, we will expand upon a construction of certain exceptional radical number fields given by Pleasants \cite{Pleasants}.
-When $n+1$ is prime, Pleasants constructs number fields of degree $n$ that have no common index divisors yet are non-monogenic.
-We present a construction that also uses congruence conditions on discriminants to yields exceptional number fields of degree $n$ for any $n>2$.
+When $n+1$ is prime, Pleasants \cite{Pleasants} uses congruence conditions on discriminants to construct radical (pure) number fields of degree $n$ that have no common index divisors yet are non-monogenic.
+We will employ the index form to construct other exceptional radical extensions.
+This construction yields exceptional examples of any degree $n>2$.